Which Of The Following Is Equal To 5 1/3

 Q3: Can all fractions be converted to decimals?

 A3: Yes, all fractions can be converted to decimals by dividing the numerator by the denominator.
-However, the resulting decimal may be either a terminating decimal (like 0.75) or a repeating decimal (like 0.333...).
+Still, the resulting decimal may be either a terminating decimal (like 0.75) or a repeating decimal (like 0.333...).

 Q4: What if I get a decimal that doesn't seem to end?